The commercial lease agreement in Argentina

 The tenant may terminate the contract at will after six months of the term have elapsed.
 However, a one-month prior notice is required, and the landlord is entitled to compensation equivalent to one-and-a-half month rent in case termination takes place during the first year of the contract and to one-month rent if it operates afterward (CCCN, Article No. 1,221, Sub-article a).

-The parties to the commercial lease contract may establish an electronic address where all notices, communications, and summons addressed thereto shall be deemed effective (CCCN, Article No. 75, paragraph a).
+The parties to the commercial lease contract may establish an electronic address where all notices, communications, and summons addressed thereto shall be deemed effective (CCCN, Article No. 75, paragraph a), as amended by Law No. 27,551.
+Law No. 27,551 was repealed by the Decree).
+Please see the amendments by consulting the following article of our Legal Blog: New regulations of real estate leases in Argentina.

 Mario E. Castro Sammartino